CropPro-package/CropPro/README.md

 which can be used to classify archaeobotanical data against a linear discriminant model derived from ethnographic data on the by-products of crop processing stages.
-The package contains two linear discriminant analysis (LDA) functions which allows the archaeobotanical samples to be classified as one of four crop processing stages, or one of five classes (four crop processing stages and the archaeological group).
-This package also contains a function for the data transformation required before LDA can be conducted, as well as four graphing functions.
+The package contains two linear discriminant analysis (LDA) functions that can be used to classify the archaeobotanical samples as one of four crop processing stages, or one of five classes (four crop processing stages and the archaeological group) and then plot them as two-dimensional or three-dimensional graphs.
+This package also contains a function for the data transformation required before LDA can be conducted, as well as a function for plotting the ratio of grain to chaff to weed seeds in comparison to ethnographic data.

 ## Referencing

-The CropPro package draws on data from ethnographic research conducted on the Greece Island of Amorgos .
-The models were developed by Jones (1984, 1987,1990) and Charles (1997).
+The CropPro package draws on data from ethnographic research conducted on the Greek island of Amorgos.
+The models were developed by Jones (1984, 1987, 1990) and Charles (1997).

 When publishing results obtained from the use of the CropPro package please cite the package and its version, as well as the ethnographic